 About Chad R. Penner

-Chad R. Penner graduated from George Mason University with a BA in Art and Visual Technology with a concentration in drawing in the spring of 2015.
-He continued his education in the MFA program at the University of South Carolina and graduated in 2018.
+Chad R. Penner teaches painting and drawing at the University of South Carolina Beaufort and is the Director of the Sea Islands Center Gallery.
+Penner graduated from George Mason University with a BA in Art and Visual Technology in 2015 and received an MFA in Studio Art from the University of South Carolina in 2018.
 He currently lives and works in Beaufort, SC.

 My work explores the relationship between the idea of American exceptionalism and America’s intimate relationship with and affinity towards violence.
 I allegorize these concepts using popular superheroes, such as Superman, Captain America, and Wonder Woman, which function as metaphors for an idealized America and America as a global “superpower.”
 In turn, these superheroes epitomize the superhero genre’s emblematic theme of resolution through conflict, paralleling America’s own historical and cultural association with violence.
 I discuss America’s obsession with violence in relation to its own idealized identity in drawings that combine superhero imagery and social commentary.

 Current events and the present sociopolitical climate are the main factors driving my work.
 The divisions within American society intensified by the Trump administration and the upcoming presidential election along with a pronounced increase in civil violence over issues of race and class have culminated in a heightened sense of fear as to the state of the nation.
 In turn, this sociopolitical unrest is underscored by the narrative of American exceptionalism, a notion that denies America’s own failings and inequities while reinforcing zealous nationalism.
 As such, the goal of my work is to contrast these opposing ideas through the allegory of America as superpower using popular superhero imagery.